 - Degree Evaluation: The student first completes a Degree Evaluation online using SOS and selecting MySanJacGPS or CAPP.
 The student confirms that all requirements for the degree or certificate are completed or in progress.
-Then, the student may print a copy and take it to the Educational Planning, Counseling, & Completion office by the application deadline date and submit a Request for Final Graduation Verification.
+Then, the student logs into his/her SOS account and applies for graduation by the deadline date.

 - Transcripts: Following the end-of-term posting of grades, the College verifies that students have completed all requirements in progress and posts the degrees to the students' records.
 Students may request transcripts approximately two weeks after the posting of final grades for the term.

-- Diplomas: Diplomas are typically mailed out to the student's address on file about three weeks following the posting of final grades for the term.
+- Diplomas: Diplomas are typically mailed out to the student's address on file about four weeks following the posting of final grades for the term.